Apply for a scholarship

 We know that serious work accidents don’t only affect the injured worker, they impact the entire family.
 The cost of college can be very overwhelming with a parent working fewer hours — or not at all.
 While we can’t ease the pain and suffering caused by your parent’s injury, we can help make college more affordable so you can pursue your dreams.

-SFM Foundation scholarships may be used toward the costs of attending a two-year or four-year university, college or vocational school.
+SFM Foundation scholarships may be used toward the costs of attending a two-year or four-year university, college, vocational school or graduate school.
 To qualify, students must have a parent who was disabled or fatally injured while working for Minnesota or Iowa employers.
-Scholarships are awarded up to a maximum of $10,000 a year, and are renewable for two years for a 2-year program, and up to 5 years for a bachelor’s degree.
+Scholarships are awarded up to a maximum of $15,000 a year.

 Am I eligible?